-Although we use the terms scallions, green onions and spring onions interchangeably to mean any onion harvested before the bulb forms, I have heard them categorized as:
+Scallions bring the flavor of onions without the long wait in the garden or the peeling in the kitchen.
+Although we use the terms scallions, green onions and spring onions interchangeably to mean any onion harvested before the bulb forms, they are actually distinguished from one another as follows:

 - Green Onions - regular onions harvested before they form a bulb